Python-for-geo-people/Lesson-1-Course-Environment/activate-pb-account.md

-# Activating Pouta Blueprints account
+# Activating your Pouta Blueprints account

-For the very first time when starting to use the course environment, it is necessary to activate your Pouta Blueprints account and create a password for it.
+The first time using the course environment, it is necessary to activate your Pouta Blueprints account and create your password.
-This needs to be done only once when the course starts. ***Note**: If you already have activated your account follow the instructions [here](log-in-to-pb-and-access.md).*
+This needs to be done only once when the course starts.
+***Note**: If you already have activated your account you can continue with [logging into your Pouta Blueprints account](log-in-to-pb-and-access.md).*

 To activate your account, follow these steps: